Das grinsende Gesicht

-Das grinsende Gesicht is a 1921 Austrian film silent film film directed by Julius Herzka.
+Das grinsende Gesicht is a 1921 Austrian film silent film directed by Julius Herzka.
 It stars Anna Kallina, Nora Gregor and Lucienne Delacroix.
 It is the first feature film adaptation of Victor Hugo's 1869 novel The Man Who Laughs.

 Plot

 In the late 17th century in France, the young son of a widowed lord is kidnapped by gypsies, who carve a permanent grin on the child's face.
 When the disfigured youth (Franz Hobling) grows up, he falls in love with a blind girl named Dea (Lucienne Delacroix), and joins a touring company as a performer.
 Calling himself Gwynplaine, he develops an act in which he reveals his hideous face to the crowds for money.
 A sexually perverse, seductive socialite named Josiane becomes attracted to him and seeks to possess him.
 He later learns he is heir to a fortune, but chooses instead to remain with his adopted family.